Manav-56/FitnessApp/README.md

 ### 3 DDD

 I created a [problem space](https://github.com/Manav-56/FitnessApp/blob/main/Docs/DDD%20Problem%20Space%20Final.png) with several subdomains that needed to be implemented for the project.
-As shown in purple color that part already has  been implemented, , while others will be implemented in the future, as shown in gree color n, once I will  receive the investment from Edlich.
+As shown in green color that part already has  been implemented, , while others will be implemented in the future, as shown in yellow color , once I will  receive the investment from Edlich.

 ### 4 Matrics